Pilgrim Cottage | Bourton-n-the-Hill, Cotswolds | Holiday

 Walks:

 The renowned Batsford Arboretum is a short stroll from the cottage and offers 56 acres to walk around at your leisure.
-You can even stop and the Arboretum’s Garden Terrace Café for a spot of lunch.
+You can even stop at the Arboretum’s Garden Terrace Café for a spot of lunch.

 Places to Visit: